nyangweso-rodgers/programming-with-javascript/02-JavaScript-Libraries/01-React/Readme.md

 - An in depth knowledge is required for integration the UI into `MVC framework`
 - **Redux** and **Routing** are external tools that need to be learnt, whereas `Angular` has most of these tools inbuilt.

+# Features of React

+## Feature Of React #1: React Virtual DOM

+- **Virtual DOM**: uses a strategy that updates the **DOM** without having to redraw all the webpage elements.
+Every time the **DOM** changes, browsers need to recalculate entire layout and then repaint the web page which makes the web app slow.
+To overcome this, we have **virtual DOM**.
+Evrey time the state of our application changes, the **virtual DOM** gets updates instead of the real **DOM**.

+- Whenever the new element is added to the UI, a new **virtual DOM** associated with that element is created.
+If state of this element chnages, a second new **virtual DOM** is created which will be compared with the previous **virtual DOM**.
+It then updates ONLY the object on the real **DOM**.

+## Feature Of React #2: Unidirectional Data Flow

+- In **React**, data flow refers to how data is passed between **components**.
+- **React** employs a **one-way data flow** or **unidirectional data flow**.
+It is sometimes referred to as the **one-way data binding model**.
+- In a **unidirectional data flow**, data flows in a single direction, which is from a parent component down to its child components.
+In **React**, this is achieved by passing data down through `props` _which are essential properties that can be passed down from a parent component to its child components._.
+Once a child component receives `props` from its parent, it can use those `props` to render itself.
+- This **unidirectional flow** of data helps to keep the application's data model simple and also makes it easier to debug the application, as changes to data can be easily traced back to their source.

 # Angular vs React

 |       Parameter       |                                                                              Angular                                                                              |                                                                                                     React                                                                                                     |